Jurech/texas-election-map-generator/README.md

 # Planned functionality

-* Prompt user to select files in the program instead of providing parameters
 * Add standard color for when county results are not found
 * Add functionality to determine colors for ties
 * Less sensitive county name matching